VesnaSUG/FOAM-Recipes/foam-tutorial.md

 Note that FOAM core comes with a number of out-of-the-box services, that you'll become more familiar with time.

-To include our entity in the FOAM we need to add this to the menus.jrl file created above:
+To include our entity in the FOAM we need a menu.
+See journals/menus.jrl file.

 ```
 p({
   "class":"foam.core.menu.Menu",
-  "id":"recipes",
+  "id":"cook.recipe",
   "label":"Recipes",
   "authenticate":true,
   "keywords":[""],